hussein-esmail7/ffmpeg_subtitle/README.md

 # ffmpeg_subtitle
-Combines an srt file with a movie file using ffmpeg
+This program adds a subtitle file to a movie.
+Note that this can only be done once to a movie (the second time would override the first).